Axobot-org/Axobot/docs/server.rst

 * membercounter: A voice salon whose name displays the number of members on the server
 * anti_raid: Anti-raid protection with some useful features.
 More information `here <moderator.html#anti-raid>`_.
 Default level: 0
 * vote_emojis: List of emojis that the bot will have to use when there is a voting message.
 This case may occur when using the vote command, or in a poll channel.
+* morpion_emojis: List of emojis used to play on tic-tac-toe.
+Two emojis must be entered: one for the bot, and one for the player.
+Discord emojis as well as server emojis can work.
 * help_in_dm: Boolean indicating whether the help command message should be sent as a private message, or in the server.
 If the value is set to :code:`True`, the message will be sent in DM.
 * muted_role: Role used to mute your members.
 If no role is specified, Zbot will check for any role called "muted", and create one if needed, with basic permissions.
 * partner_channel: One channel where every partners of the server will be displayed.
 Default to None.